-What is forex trading? definition
+What is forex trading?
+A definition

 So, what is forex trading and how does it work?
-No matter how simple it sounds, there is still a need for you to truly master the fundamentals for you to become a successful trader.
-Selling your euros to buy American dollars, for example, is exactly what forex trading is and how it works by definition, but as mentioned above, there is more to it than exchanging one currency for another.
-Forex trading involves getting profit from this deal, and like any other type of trading, it also involves risks.
-Back in the day, this particular market was the domain of the bigwigs in the finance world along with corporations, central banks, large financial firms and hedge funds.
+No matter how simple it sounds, there is a need for you to truly master the fundamentals for you to become a successful trader.
+Selling your Euros to buy US Dollars, for example, is exactly what forex trading is and how it works by definition, but as mentioned above, there is more to it than exchanging one currency for another.
+Forex traders look to profit from their trades, and like any other type of trading, it involves risks.
+Historically, the forex market was the domain of the large institutions in the finance world, such as corporations, central banks, large financial firms and hedge funds.
 Today, anyone with a bit of capital can start buying and selling currencies through their brokerage accounts.

 Forex trading guide: the basics